 If it is determined that the defendant indeed violated their probation, a judge can take multiple courses of action.
 These include continuing the probation term as-is, addition of new special conditions of probation (such as electronic monitoring), or remanding the defendant to authorities and placing them in prison.

-As we mentioned above, if you are accused of violating the terms of your St. Louis criminal probation, you have the right to be represented by an attorney at your probation revocation hearing.
-Having a reputable St. Louis criminal defense lawyer on your side can often make the difference between seeing the inside of a prison and keeping your hard-earned freedom.
+As we mentioned above, if you are accused of violating the terms of your Missouri criminal probation, you have the right to be represented by an attorney at your probation revocation hearing.
+Having a reputable St. Louis, MO criminal defense lawyer on your side can often make the difference between seeing the inside of a prison and keeping your hard-earned freedom.

 At Combs Law Group, we recognize that often times St. Louis probation violations are a result of misunderstandings or poor communication between probation officers and those serving probation.
 Our firm works to prevent this by always allowing our clients have access to their attorney at any time–never a paralegal or assistant.
 We believe this creates an environment where potential probation violations are avoided, but at the same time we recognize that otherwise good people can get caught in bad situations.
 If you have any other questions about probation requirements, potential violations, or other issues related to probation in Missouri, contact us today for a free consultation.